A

 surprising box office success, this one-hundred-three-minute film,

-distributed by United Artists, produced by Peter "Rat Pack" Lawford, and directed by William Asher, Miss Montgomery's third husband, has some believability issues and
+distributed by United Artists, produced by Peter "Rat Pack" Lawford, and directed by William Asher, Miss Montgomery's third husband, has some believability issues, and

-earlier by, Blast of Silence.
+earlier by Blast of Silence.
 However, Asher does a fine job

 have set a new trend for assassins without a moral conscience.
+A Billy May jazz score also provides the right amount of

 Silva